Finlayson's squirrel

-Finlayson's squirrel or the variable squirrel (Callosciurus finlaysonii, sometimes misspelled C. finlaysoni) is a species of rodent in the family Sciuridae.
+Finlayson's squirrel or the variable squirrel (Callosciurus finlaysonii) is a species of rodent in the family Sciuridae.
 It is found in Cambodia, Laos, Myanmar, Thailand, and Vietnam.
-The species occurs in a wide range of wooded habitats, including gardens and parks in cities like Bangkok.
+It has numerous subspecies that vary greatly in appearance and it occurs in a wide range of wooded habitats, including gardens and parks in cities like Bangkok.
 It was named in honour of the Scottish naturalist and traveller George Finlayson.

-It has numerous subspecies that vary greatly in appearance.
-One of these, C. f. bocourti (syn.
-C. f. floweri), has been introduced to Singapore and two regions in Italy, probably a result of the species' popularity in the pet trade.
-It is possible that some of the Callosciurus squirrels introduced into Japan are also Finlayson's squirrels.

-Finlayson's squirrel has also been introduced in the Philippines, particularly in the Greater Manila area where it is considered an invasive species.